The 10 Best Small Business Credit Cards

 Personally, the Amex Business Platinum is a card I’d get for the perks it offers, rather than a card I’d get for the return it offers on your spending.

-While the Amex Business Platinum has a $695 annual fee, it offers all kinds of great perks, including a $200 annual airline fee credit, access to Amex Centurion Lounges, access to Delta Sky Clubs when flying Delta same day, a Priority Pass membership, Hilton Honors and Marriott Bonvoy Gold status, access to American Express Fine Hotels & Resorts, access to the Amex International Airline Program (which can save you a ton on premium airfare), a TSA PreCheck or Global Entry fee credit once every four years, up to $189 back on your CLEAR Plus membership every year, and more.
+While the Amex Business Platinum has a $695 annual fee, it offers all kinds of great perks, including a $200 annual airline fee credit, access to Amex Centurion Lounges, access to Delta Sky Clubs when flying Delta same day, a Priority Pass membership, Hilton Honors and Marriott Bonvoy Gold status, access to American Express Fine Hotels & Resorts, access to the Amex International Airline Program (which can save you a ton on premium airfare), a TSA PreCheck or Global Entry fee credit (once every four years for Global Entry and 4.5 years for TSA PreCheck, up to $199 back on your CLEAR Plus membership every year, and more.
 (Enrollment is required for select benefits)

 There are so many great benefits to the Amex Business Platinum, and for someone who travels a lot, they more than justify the annual fee, in my opinion.